rte-france/Transmission-Reliability-Margin-Algorithm/doc/algorithm.md

 We apply each network action that has been applied to the real time snapshot to the market-based network.
 > We ignore the usage rules of the network actions.
 This means that not only preventive network actions will be used, but also curative ones

+#### Matching HVDC mode and power

+For each HVDC line on the market-based network, their mode and power are aligned with their corresponding HVDC line on the real time snapshot.
+A warning is issued when some HVDC lines do not have any corresponding HVDC line on the other line.
+> An HVDC modeled with its AC representation (two generators and loads) will not be aligned.

 #### PST alignment

 For each PST on the market-based network, their tap is aligned with their corresponding PST on the real time snapshot.
 A warning is issued when some PSTs do not have any corresponding PST on the other network.
-> We do not align ratios tap changers

-#### Matching HVDC mode and power

-For each HVDC line on the market-based network, their mode and power are aligned with their corresponding HVDC line on the real time snapshot.
-A warning is issued when some HVDC lines do not have any corresponding HVDC line on the other line.
+Ratio tap PST and phase tap PST are aligned.

+#### Dangling line aligner

+We want to align exchanges with countries that are not included in the reference network.
+- Given an unpaired reference dangling line,
+  - If the market-based dangling line is also not paired, we align the market-based dangling line target P.
+  - If the market-based dangling line has been paired, the market-based tie line will be unpaired, and we align the corresponding unpaired market-based dangling line target P.
+- Given a paired reference dangling line,
+  - If the market-based dangling line is also paired, we ignore this dangling line.
+  - If the market-based dangling line is not paired, we throw an issue.

-#### Align exchanges
+#### Align inner exchanges

 The goal is to align the exchanges of market-based network on the exchanges of the real time snapshot for each boundary of the real time snapshot.